isu-digital/once-twice-trice/pages/twice.md

 {% include feature/image-float.html objectid="trice_029" width="50" float="start" %}

-The billboard was installed in late August near the corner of Lincoln Way and Sherman Avenue at the cost of $240, which had been provided by the Iowa Public Interest Research Group (PIRG).
-Private donations were solicited to repay PIRG.
+The billboard was installed in late August near the corner of Lincoln Way and Sherman Avenue at the cost of $240, which had been provided by the Iowa Public Interest Research Group (IPIRG).
+Private donations were solicited to repay IPIRG.

 <div class="clearfix"></div>